astropy/astropy/docs/units/quantity.rst

     >>> u.isclose([1, 2] * u.m, [100, 20] * u.cm)  # doctest: +SKIP
     array([ True, False])

-Plotting quantities
+Plotting Quantities
 ===================

-|quantity| objects can be conveniently plotted using matplotlib - see
+|Quantity| objects can be conveniently plotted using matplotlib — see
 :ref:`plotting-quantities` for more details.

 Arithmetic